BlankParenthesis/PxlsNetworking/extensions/user_bans.md

 ## /users/{user_id}/bans/{ban_id}
 ### GET
-Information on a specific ban that has been issued to the specified user.
+Gets a ban issued to a user.
 #### Response
 A Ban object.
 ##### Errors